amatov/InstantaneousFlowTracker/ENVIRONMENT.md

   e.g. `MaxFlowCplexVersionTrunc.m`, `MaxFlowMinCostCplexVersionTrunc.m`).
   This replaced the TOMLAB wrapper in 2013.
 - **TOMLAB** -- used by the earlier version of the pipeline.
-TOMLAB itself wraps a solver (e.g. CPLEX) via its own MATLAB interface.
+TOMLAB itself wraps a solver (e.g. CPLEX) via its own Matlab interface.

-Neither CPLEX nor TOMLAB is included in this repository; you must install and license one yourself and make sure its MATLAB interface is on your MATLAB path.
+Neither CPLEX nor TOMLAB is included in this repository; you must install and license one yourself and make sure its Matlab interface is on your Matlab path.

 ## C/C++ components